-At the time she was a co-ed in the 1940s, all women were required to wear knee-length or longer skirts to school every day, no matter the weather.
-The story goes that during one wintry December finals week, a young woman heading to the Testing Center decided to brave the blizzard outside in long, warm pants instead of the required skirt.
-When she arrived, the gatekeeper of her exam at the counter of the testing center noted that she was wearing pants and told her he could not give her the exam because she was in violation of the honor code.
-She would need to go home, change into a skirt and return “properly dressed” before she could take her test.
+At the time this young lady was a coed in the 1970s, the honor code allowed for women to wear pants, but nothing denim.
+The story goes that the young lady headed to the Testing Center in the cold wearing long, denim jeans.
+When she arrived, the gatekeeper of her exam at the counter of the testing center noted that she was wearing jeans and told her he could not give her the exam because she was in violation of the honor code.
+She would need to go home, change her clothes and return “properly dressed” before she could take her test.

 The woman was upset, but she was also clever.
-She made her way into a testing center bathroom, shimmied out of her long pants which she packed into her bookbag, and buttoned up her long, calf-length coat.
-A few minutes later, she returned to the counter of the testing center, now seemingly appropriately dressed.
+She made her way into the bathroom, shimmied out of her long pants which she packed into her bookbag, and buttoned up her long, calf-length coat.
+A few minutes later, she returned to the counter of the testing center, now seemingly appropriately dressed in a knee-length skirt.
 Looking smug and pleased with himself for having enforced the rules, the young man handed the lady her test.
 She then took her examination in her blouse, long coat— and underwear.

 I think we can all agree that this incident—real or not—demonstrates where the intention for modesty was looking beyond the mark.
 Still, the principle of modesty applies today and it represents much more than the length of a woman’s skirt.

 The For the Strength of Youth pamphlet says, “Your dress and grooming influence the way you and others act.”

 Have you ever seen teenagers dressed for the prom?
 Young ladies wearing long formal gowns and young men wearing tuxedoes?
 These same kids may have been spending time together wearing leggings and basketball shorts the night before, but there is a noticeable difference in how they behave when dressed in their formal attire.